CanScreen T1D Research Consortium

 Screening for a Better Tomorrow

-Currently, Canada does not have an established T1D screening program – so, our research team is looking to develop a pilot program to bridge this gap and build a healthier Canada.
+Currently, Canada does not have a national T1D risk screening program – so, our research team is looking to develop a pilot program to bridge this gap and build a healthier Canada.

 Cartoon drawing of a family showing a father, mother, daughter and son.
 There are children drawings of a rainbox, hearts, a book, graduation cap, audio messages, a smiley face, a briefcase, a soccer ball and two girls high-fiving in the background.